breadmitch/pdf-downloader/README.md

 - Verify downloaded files begin with a PDF header
 - Skip files that already exist
 - Create a `download_log.csv` with metadata including URL, file size, status, and SHA-256 hash
+- added button to scan links on url for more pdfs, up to 3 links and 50 pdfs

 ## Requirements for running from source